sonic-pi-net/sonic-pi/etc/doc/articles/magpi/05-Minecraft.md

 in nightclubs with Sonic Pi - DJs use discs and I use `live_loop`s :-) However, today we're going to live code both music and Minecraft.

 Let's get started.
-Run the code above and start making your grass trail again.
+Run the code above and start making your melon trail again.
 Now, without stopping the code, just simply change `:melon` to `:brick` and hit run.
 Hey presto, you're now making a brick trail.
 How simple was that!
 Fancy some music to go with it?
 Easy.
 Try this: